Yelp/nrtsearch/docs/highlighting.rst

         string custom_highlighter_name = 11;
         // Optional Custom parameters for custom highlighters.
 If a field overriding is present, the global setting will be omitted for this field, and no merge will happen. google.protobuf.Struct custom_highlighter_params = 12;
+        // Define the boundary decision when creating fragments.
+Options are "boundary_chars" (default in fast vector highlighter), "word" or "sentence". google.protobuf.StringValue  boundary_scanner = 13;
+        // Terminating chars when using "boundary_chars" boundary_scanner.
+The default is ".,!? \t\n".
+        google.protobuf.StringValue  boundary_chars = 14;
+        // Locale used in boundary scanner when using "word" or "sentence" boundary_scanner.
+Examples: "en-US", "ch-ZH". google.protobuf.StringValue  boundary_scanner_locale = 15;
     }

     // Highlight settings